 Scientific Advisory Board

-Protagen is setting up an international Scientific Advisory Board with Key Opinion Leaders in AID indications.
-This expert panel will support our efforts in engaging with the medical and scientific community to develop products that are aimed at market needs.
+Protagen is currently setting up an international Scientific Advisory Board with Key Opinion Leaders from the immuno-oncology and autoimmune disease fields.
+These expert panels will support our efforts in engaging with the medical and scientific community to develop products that are aimed at market needs.

 Professor Vibeke Strand